exodus2004/llm-inference-calculator/README.md

 ## Docker

 - to use Docker and docker compose first create a `.env` file based on the [.env.example](.env.example) and set a PORT that should be exposed
-- than run `docker compose up -d --build` to run the app
+- then run `docker compose up -d --build` to run the app

 ## Technical Notes